Mitsubishi F1M: Operational history

 The F1M was originally built as a catapult-launched reconnaissance float plane, specializing in gunnery spotting.
-The "Pete" took on a number of local roles including convoy escort, bomber, anti-submarine, maritime patrol, rescue, transport, and anti-shipping strike; for example sinking Motor Torpedo Boat PT-34 on 9 April 1942.
+The "Pete" took on a number of local roles including convoy escort, bomber, anti-submarine, maritime patrol, gunnery observation, rescue, transport, and anti-shipping strike.
+They were extensively used in the Solomons from seaplane bases or launched from ships, and proved very useful in observing enemy vessels at night, and occasionally harassing enemy shipping with bombs and machineguns, for example sinking Motor Torpedo Boat PT-34 on 9 April 1942.
 The type was also used as an area-defense fighter and engaged in aerial combat in the Aleutians, the Solomons and several other theaters.
 In the New Guinea front, it was often used in aerial combat with the Allied bombers and Allied fighters.

 In 1945, at the war's end, Indonesians had taken some F1M2s to fight against the Dutch during the Indonesian National Revolution.